ornellion/100DaysOfCode/round1-log.md

 Started using Figma to create the final look of the site.
 I'm using Figma because I know it's an industry design tool but depending on how I get on I might switch to Procreate as I'm much more familiar with that.
 Canva is also an option I suppose.
 The goal is to be able to be able to use CSS to create a final product rather than being limited by what I *think* I'm able to do with my current level of CSS.

 **Link to work:** [Madam Puddifoot's Tea Shop Menu](https://codepen.io/ornellion/pen/LYaxgBK)

+---

+### Day 18: January 18, 2024

+**Today's Progress**:
+- Codecademy: Completed Healthy Recipes & Olivia Woodruff Portfolio related to Visual Rules
+- Continued working on the design for Madam Puddifoot's Tea Shop Menu in Figma

+**Thoughts**:
+Actual props to designers because this is not as easy as it looks!
+I have all the components down and I used an image from the film to create a colour palette but it's currently...a garish mess.
+I'm definitely going to have to sit through a Figma tutorial at some point.

+I feel a little bit of dread as I start learning about the Box Model.
+I know it was one of those things that had me a little stumped when I first tried to learn CSS.
+I really hope that working on different projects as well as different resources will make it easier than it was before.